mozzielx/xin-lin/_publications/2024-02-17-paper-title-number-5.md

 ---
 title: "A model to predict ground reaction force for elastically-suspended backpacks"
 collection: publications
-permalink: /publication/2024-02-17-paper-title-number-4
+permalink: /publication/2022-01-11-paper
-excerpt: 'This paper proposed a model to predict how ground reaction force reacts with different suspended backpack parameters during load carriage.'
+excerpt: 'This paper proposed a model to predict leg mechanical work changes with different suspended backpack parameters during load carriage.'
-date: 2020-10-17
+date: 2022-01-11
-venue: 'Gait & posture'
+venue: 'IEEE Transactions on Human-Machine Systems'
 paperurl: 'https://www.sciencedirect.com/science/article/abs/pii/S0966636220305300'
-citation: 'Leng, Y., Lin, X., Lu, Z., Song, A., Yu, Z., & Fu, C. (2020). &quot;A model to predict ground reaction force for elastically-suspended backpacks.&quot; <i>Gait & posture</i>.
-82, 118-125.'
+citation: 'Leng, Y., Lin, X., Yang, L., Zhang, K., Chen, X., & Fu, C. (2022). &quot;A model for estimating the leg mechanical work required to walk with an elastically suspended backpack.&quot; <i>IEEE Transactions on Human-Machine Systems</i>. <b>54</b>(6), 1303-1312.'

 ---
-<b>Highlights</b>
-•Fatigue of legs mainly affect the walking endurance of human body.

-•Human with elastically-suspended backpack (ESB) is modeled combining bipedal model.

-•The model could quantitatively predict ground reaction forces (GRFs) of each leg.

-•ESBs could produce positive or negative effect of GRF under different parameters.

-•The model could help us optimize structure parameters of ESBs.
+The mechanical work performed by the individual legs affects the metabolic cost of locomotion.
+The effects of an elastically suspended backpack (ESB) on the mechanical work performed by the individual legs have not yet been quantified.
+This article explores the impact of variables, such as the stiffness and damper of an ESB, walking speed, and load mass, on the leg mechanical work (LMW).
+A model integrating an improved bipedal walking submodel and a spring−mass−damper submodel is proposed to estimate the mechanical work performed by the individual legs (LMW model).
+Experimental data were collected to estimate the accuracy of the proposed model.
+Seven subjects walked with a loaded ESB prototype at speeds ranging from 3.6 to 6.0 km/h with the suspension engaged and with the suspension locked out.
+The measured mechanical work performed by the individual legs was compared to the LMW model estimates.
+The proposed model estimates corresponded well with the empirical results (average R 2 = 0.909; estimated average error 3.6%).
+The LMW model was then used to simulate the effects of variables.
+The ESB produces positive or negative effects under different variables.
+With increasing ESB stiffness, the ESB first produces positive effects, then negative effects, and finally approaches the rigid backpack effect.
+The ESB damper also affects the magnitude of the effect.
+The smaller the damping, the larger the effect.
+These results could assist engineers trying to design ESB to minimize the mechanical work performed by the legs which may also minimize the metabolic energy cost.